albert-haliulov/microprofile-healthcheck/README.md

 ````

-Now you can play with our services:
+Now you can play with microservices:

 Notice that our `name-service` responing as a container, not an application as was before.
 Check the application class `io.openliberty.guides.name.NameResource` to understand this behaviour.
 ````